Antynanum:

 squats in front of a house beside the B.90 road.
 It is known

-as "Ballylumford Dolmen", but is much more likely
+as "Ballylumford Dolmen", but is more likely to be

-to be the remains of a passage-less passage-tomb similar to
+the remains of a passage-less passage-tomb or even a megalithic

 ~